 Our Compensation Committee is currently comprised of Messrs.
 House, Sokolow and Duff, with Mr. House serving as the Chairman, all of whom were determined by the Board of Directors to be independent of the Company.
 The Compensation Committee does not formally meet on a regular basis, but only as circumstances require.
-The Compensation Committee met four times during fiscal year 2010, and also held numerous informal discussions during fiscal year 2010.
-Initially during fiscal year 2010, our Compensation Committee was comprised of Messrs.
-Ehrlich and Sokolow, with Mr. Sokolow serving as the Chairman.
-The current composition of our Compensation Committee took effect on May 28, 2010, when Mr. Ehrlich resigned from, and Messrs.
-House and Duff were appointed to, the Compensation Committee.
+During fiscal 2011, the Compensation Committee held five meetings, acted by unanimous written consent in lieu of a meeting one time, and also held numerous informal discussions.